vercel-partner-solutions/slack-bolt-nitro-template/apps/api-server/src/server/db/README.md

 });
 ```

-2. Export it in `src/server/db/schema/index.ts`:
+2. Export it in `packages/db/src/schema/index.ts`:

 ```typescript
 export * from "./users";
 ```

+3. The schema is automatically available to all apps via the `@slackbound/db` package.

 ## Available Commands